themihabyte/vocabulary-builder/README.md

 # Vocabulary Builder

 Vocabulary Builder is a simple, free vocabulary trainer built by an independent developer while learning a language.
-After trying a number of Play Store apps that were either too complex, too pricey, or full of ads, it was decided to build a minimal, clean, and maintainable app to learn efficiently — with no ads and no paywalls.
+After trying a number of Play Store apps that were either too complex, too pricey, or full of ads, it was decided to build a minimal, clean, and maintainable app to learn efficiently.

 This project also serves as a practice ground to refine programming skills and design a small, well‑structured, multi‑platform Flutter application that’s easy to maintain and extend.